There are three great ways to find the Six Sigma information that you're looking for on this site...

 In 1988 Motorola won the Malcolm Baldrige National Quality Award.

-Texas Instruments and ABB work closely with Motorola to further develop Six Sigma.
+Texas Instruments and ABB work closely with Motorola to further develop the process.
 Application experts begin leaving Motorola for "greener pastures" elsewhere.

-In 1995 AlliedSignal begins its Six Sigma initiative directed by Larry Bossidy.
+In 1995 AlliedSignal begins its initiative directed by Larry Bossidy.
 Bossidy's success captures the interest of Wall Street.

 Although Six Sigma clearly began at Motorola, it was GE’s wide scale adoption and success that truly opened the eyes of the business world.